NekaDavaa/softuni-wordpress-for-developers-april-exam/README.md

 2. Import sql database

-3. Maybe need to update permalinks (http://localhost/sample-post/) and generate some dummy posts for both post types.
+3. Maybe need to update permalinks (http://localhost/sample-post/) and generate some dummy posts for both post types(maybe).

 4. Activate the theme and plugin from the WordPress dashboard.